Skills Reference

 Debugging Protocol

-File: .agent/skills/debugging-protocol/SKILL.md
+File: .agents/skills/debugging-protocol/SKILL.md

 A systematic protocol for validating root causes of software issues.
 Instead of guessing, the agent forms hypotheses and tests them methodically.

-When to Use
+When to Use:

 • Complex bugs with non-obvious causes